marianoherrerasolution/geoloation-demo/widgets/README.md

-# 🌎 GEONIUS-BACKEND
+# 🌎 GEONIUS-WIDGET
-### Geonius microserviec as API to handle admin and client from Frontend
+### Geonius microservice as API to handle widget request from any application

 ### Stacks